Pierlam/OpenExcelSdk/README.md

 ## Set cell format and value

 When setting a value, it's possible to define the format (display format).
+You can format the display of the value for number, date and currency.

+For date and currency the format is mandatory.

+Example, format the display of a number:

 ```
 // set a double value and format it with 2 decimals, e.g.: 12,30